A Pretty Flower Fairy Crown for Every Day!

 Add flowers to the top of the crown.
 I added the larger pink flowers two on each side leaving the very front of the crown open.

-I used a large pink butterfly (you could use a large flower, a fairy doll, a star etc.) to cover the opening.
+I used a large pink butterfly (you could use a large flower, a fairy doll, a star etc.) to cover the opening, it makes a perfect finishing touch to the base of the crown opening at the back of the head.

 Insert the fold of the ribbon into the wire loop on the crown.
 Pass the ends through forming a knot.
 Enforce the attachment of the ribbon and the butterfly with glue.